Anatomizing Deep Learning Inference in Web Browsers: Results of Inference Performance Measurement

-\textbf{Average GPU latency.} We analyze the latency in WebGL and compare it with the latency in native and Wasm in the same aspects.
+\textbf{Average GPU latency.} We analyze the latency in WebGL and compare it with the latency in native and Wasm in the same three latency categories.
 Note that when comparing with native inference, we only consider discrete GPUs because the native DL framework does not support the integrated one.

-As for \textit{prediction latency}, TF.js is 2.5-268.7$\times$ slower than TF, and the gap between ORT.js and ORT is 11.2-17.9$\times$ (Table~\ref{tab:e2e-native-all} vs. \ref{tab:e2e-webgl}).
+As for \textit{prediction latency}, TF.js is 2.5-268.7$\times$ slower than TF, and the gap between ORT.js and ORT is 11.2-17.9$\times$ (Table~\ref{tab:e2e-native-all} vs. Table~\ref{tab:e2e-webgl}).
 The average gap for both frameworks is 30.6$\times$.
 The gap mainly arises from inefficient libraries and GPU abstraction.
 Native inference frameworks can utilize high-performance GPU libraries, such as CUDA~\cite{cuda}, to fully exploit the GPU's parallelism capacity.
 CUDA's low-level access to GPU allows developers to interact directly with the hardware, enabling fine-grained control and optimized program execution.
 However, in-browser inference frameworks rely on WebGL.
 WebGL is primarily designed for rendering tasks and requires using graphics-related mechanisms like explicit textures and frame buffers.
 Developers cannot access GPU directly through WebGL, making it inefficient for parallel computing tasks.

-We also find that WebGL exhibits lower latency compared with Wasm.
+When comparing the latency in the WebGL backend with the Wasm backend, we also find that WebGL exhibits lower latency than Wasm.
 For TF.js, inference in WebGL on integrated and discrete GPUs results in 1.4$\times$ and 2.7$\times$ average prediction latency reduction, respectively, compared to Wasm.
 For ORT.js, the reduction is 2.2$\times$ and 4.9$\times$, respectively.
 The speedup contributes to the GPU capacity, despite the limitations of WebGL in fully utilizing the hardware features.